Training A Puppy To 'Wait' & 'Stay'

 I use 'Wait!' as an informal, temporary command.

-When training a puppy, you might like to use the 'wait' command as follows:
+When training a puppy to remain where he is, you might like to use the 'wait' command as follows:

-- to stop your cocker from running out of the front door
+- to stop your cocker from rushing out of the front door

 - to stop him jumping in or out of the car,

-- when you meet people in the street.
+- when you meet people in the street and you want to stop to say hello.

 With this command, you'll be teaching your puppy that he must learn to obey you and wait until you give him permission to move.